3 Reproducible workflows

 1. It is published in peer-reviewed journals.

-2. All of the materials used in the study are provided.
+2. All the materials used in the study are provided.

 3. It can be reproduced exactly without the authors providing materials.